LockDown Browser & Proctoring Privacy F.A.Q.s

 The only reason that additional parties would gain access to recorded footage would be for disputing evidence of academic misconduct.
 Other university staff may be given access to view the footage if a student is disputing a claim of academic misconduct.
 Finally, footage can be legally subpoenaed if bizarre circumstances led to a crime being recorded in the background of a student's proctored webcam footage.

-How long is the proctoring information saved?
+How long is Respondus Monitor data saved?

 What data gets recorded?